How to Airbnb Your House| By Comments Off

 How to Turn Your Home into an Airbnb

 Transforming your home into an Airbnb can be a fun and profitable project.
-While it may seem like a fun endeavor, there’s also plenty to know before diving right in.
-By making sure all of your boxes are checked, you can start a successful Airbnb business right from your home.
-Follow these tips to make sure you’re prepared to turn your home into an Airbnb.
+While it may seem fun, there’s plenty to know before diving right in.
+By ensuring all of your boxes are checked, you can start a successful Airbnb business right from home.
+Follow these tips to ensure you’re prepared to turn your home into an Airbnb.

 Understand the laws

 Laws regarding peer-to-peer hosting vary by area.
 Before deciding to host an Airbnb, make sure your area permits it.
-If you live in an apartment, complex, or gated community, you will first need to check with management to understand whether they permit it.
+If you live in an apartment, complex, or gated community, you must first check with management to understand whether they permit it.

 Check with your insurance